pingcap/docs-cn/v3.1/reference/configuration/tikv-server/configuration-file.md

 + Default value: `3s`
 + Minimum value: `0`

+### `raftstore.hibernate-regions` (**Experimental**)

++ Enables or disables Hibernate Region.
+When this option is enabled, a Region idle for a long time is automatically set as hibernated.
+This reduces the extra overhead caused by heartbeat messages between the Raft leader and the followers for idle Regions.
+You can use `raftstore.peer-stale-state-check-interval` to modify the heartbeat interval between the leader and the followers of hibernated Regions.
++ Default value: false

+### `raftstore.peer-stale-state-check-interval`

++ Modifies the state check interval for Regions.
++ Default value: 5 min

 ### `split-region-check-tick-interval`

 + Specifies the interval at which to check whether the Region split is needed. `0` means that this feature is disabled.